 - The Final Design Phase of EMU systems continues.
 Major systems have frozen their designs to commence prototype testing and series production.
-Software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) are scheduled to be complete in late 2019.
-Truck Assembly (bogie) is scheduled for an October 2018 completion of final design. - The first two carshells arrived in Stadler's Salt Lake City Facility.
-These empty, but painted shells are the first two cab cars for Trainset 1. - Stadler's new railcar manufacturing facility construction continues on schedule.
-The 'Displacement Hall' portion of the facility is nearly complete and will be used to offload car shells. - This Displacement Hall is planned to be used for three months of initial car assembly activities until additional portions of new facility come online. - Progress continues for Stadler to engage Wabtec as the onboard PTC supplier.
-Change Order technical and commercial discussions are ongoing between PCEP and Stadler.
-Delay mitigation measures include possible use of Wabtec units being furnished by Wabtec to Caltrain diesel fleet. - 'Sequencing' workaround discussions are ongoing to address the current gap between EMU initial delivery and availability of electrification for EMU testing.
-Alternate EMU engineering test locations are being considered. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, Quality Assurance, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
+Software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) are scheduled to be complete in late 2019. - First two carshells (cab cars) are in Stadler Salt Lake City facility undergoing initial fitting of interior bracketry. - The remaining carshells (4) for Trainset 1 are in transit to Salt Lake City. - Stadler's new railcar manufacturing facility construction continues on schedule.
+The 'Displacement Hall' portion of the facility is complete and being used to offload carshells, perform initial work on the shells, and as the wire harness manufacturing and layout area. - This Displacement Hall is planned to be used for three months of initial car assembly activities until additional portions of new facility come online. - PTC technical and commercial discussions are progressing and the needed nocost change order to implement Interoperable Electronic Train Management System (I-ETMS) is in development. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, Quality Assurance, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
 Caltrain is currently evaluating options and possible impacts.

-- Continue finalizing car and system designs. - Commence laboratory proof of design testing of key systems.
+- Truck assembly FDR scheduled for week of October 22. - Continue finalizing car and system designs. - Continue with proof of design testing of key systems. - Continue system level first article inspections.

-- Commence first article inspections. - Receiving inspection of first two shells in Salt Lake City. - Advance Stadler engagement of Wabtec as the onboard PTC supplier. - Continue work with FRA on EMU compliance issues.
+- Provide in-plant QA oversight of Stadler manufacturing facility in Salt Lake City. - Finalize PTC change order with Stadler - Continue work with FRA on EMU compliance issues.